 When the disc is in the center of the field or near the downfield observer's sideline, the downfield observer should stay at or very near the front goal line.
 If the disc is at the trail observer's corner at the front goal line, the trail observer should set up out-of-bounds, covering the front line while the trail observer drops near the back line.
 A positioning problem can arise if the disc is near the end zone being attacked, but on the sideline covered by the downfield observer (O2 in Figure 1).
 If O2 watches the back line, neither observer is optimally positioned to call in/out of the end zone on a short pass to the front corner of the end zone, nor is either observer in the best position to watch thrower-marker interactions.
-In this situation, both observers should be alert for any stoppage of play during which they quickly can trade responsibility for ends (not sides) of the field; thus, O2 now is responsible for the bottom end of the field in Figure 1C (and thus the goal line in this situation) and O1 becomes responsible for the top end of the field (and thus the back line in this situation).
-Those positions may be maintained for the rest of the point, or the observers can trade back, depending on how play continues (e.g., a turnover in the end zone may allow the observers to reset to their original positions).
+In this situation, both observers should be alert for any stoppage of play during which they quickly can trade responsibility for ends (not sides) of the field; thus, O2 now is responsible for the bottom end of the field in Figure 1C (and thus the goal line in this situation).
+Those positions may be maintained for the rest of the point, or the observers to reset to their original positions).
 This process is recommended only for experienced observers who are comfortable working together.